The Ark (Swedish band): Depression and re-ignition (1996–1999)

 In the years following the failed EP-release, Ola Salo was once again re-thinking his life philosophy and his song-writing.
 He was experiencing a lingering depression and The Ark was fading from existence.
 Outside of Växjö the band had no fan-base, and Malmö showed no interest in their music.
 In 1997 Ola Salo was thinking of breaking up the band, but Martin Axén joined the band as a second guitarist and brought them new energy.

 In Malmö, Leari and Jepson had formed a new band with Martin Axén and Jens Andersson, called Stereo Explosion, and together with The Ark they began organizing popular parties to promote their music, often sharing the stage with The Ark.
 The idea was to make fun music and make people dance.
 Ola Salo was inspired by this and decided to mix the superficial and seemingly plastic aspects of pop music with his heavy and deep themes.
-Another important revelation came on December 16, 1996 when Ola Salo, Leari and Jepson went to see KISS perform at the Globe Arena in Stockholm, and Ola Salo had a clear epiphany of outrageous aesthetics and plastic image, combined with superficial but powerful music.
+Another important revelation came on December 16, 1996 when Ola Salo, Leari and Jepson went to see KISS perform at Avicii Arena in Stockholm, and Ola Salo had a clear epiphany of outrageous aesthetics and plastic image, combined with superficial but powerful music.
 But instead of the shallow lyrics from KISS, he intended for The Ark to have a much more important message.
 The dark and drawn-out apocalyptic theme was over, and it was time for accessible pop music for the masses, but with a sincere substance.
 In 1998 Ola Salo also began to openly embrace his bisexuality, which further added to the band's new image and message.